TUD-IMB/fosanalysis/doc/GettingStarted.md

 This workflow enables a fine grained access to algorithm settings in a flexible, yet easily comprehensive  algorithm construction.

 ## Getting Started
-Assuming a successful installation, the script to get started begins with importing the necessary modules.
+Assuming a successful installation, you can followin the this short tutorial.
+For this, we need two scripts:
+- `generatedemofile.py` writes some artificial data, to `./data/demofile.tsv` relative to the working directory, when executed.
+- `gettingstarted.py` contains the code, resulting from following along with this tutorial.

+Both scripts are available with the source code of `fosanalysis`.
+It is suggested, to simply download the `examples` directory, which contains both.

+We start with generating the demonstration data file by running `generatedemofile.py`.
+This file contains artificial data in the format of a file, as it is exported by the Luna Inc ODiSI Software.
+To (re-)generate this file, the `generatedemofile` script needs to be run once (again).
+Then, we begin our analysis by importing the necessary modules.
 We use `matplotlib` for visualization.

 ```.py